oddbird/oddleventy/content/services/consulting.md

   you'd like to talk about.
 - **Step 2** \
-  We'll reply with our recommendation for the Bird that can help out, as well as links to schedule and pay.
+  We'll reply with our recommendation for the OddBird who can help out, as well as links to schedule and pay.
 - **Step 3** \
   Schedule a date/time